nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

     - **Yeah, yeah, you were a great warrior.**
     - **These Althiri don't seem too bright.**
     - **You disobeyed your orders?**
-- Take HK and Mission (level up 11)
+- Take HK and Mission
 - Go to Czerka
 - Greeta Holda (save -> or retry persuade in loop)
 	- What do you have available for purchase?